jinlab-washu/Jin-lab.manual/GMS.md

 Modern - This environment supports both Workflow Execution Services (WES) Toil and Cromwell.
 The only currently supported model type is CwlPipeline.
 However, there are germline, somatic, RNA-seq and more pipelines to choose from soon.

-## Create and Run Analysis Workflow on External Data
+## Create and Configure Analysis Workflow on External Data

 ### High Level Overview
 1. Create an analysis project